 Isn’t it scary to even think about the pain medieval torture devices caused to the prisoners?
 Well, we can only imagine!

 Torture was considered a legal way to punish offenders and extract confessions during the middle ages.
 And we have seen enough TV dramas and films to date that showed us how people in the medieval world loved torturing the offenders.
-The way those tortures have been shown to us on television were toned down, making them age-appropriate.
+The way those tortures have been shown to us on television was toned down, making them age-appropriate.
+If you haven’t seen the movies on TV, you can always watch historical documentaries online.
+But don’t forget about your safety!
+You can view it here.

 However, we know enough; it’s not fair to say that we know everything.
 Medieval torture devices made these actual tortures way more horrifying and painful.